daniellizik/engineering-first-principles/README.md

 >
 > — Confucius

-Recognizing that perfection can be the enemy of progress, we embrace an iterative approach to development.
-We prioritize speed and agility, valuing the ability to adapt and iterate rapidly over excessive planning and premature optimization.
-We understand that delivering value to our customers requires setting achievable milestones, fostering a culture of experimentation, and embracing the philosophy of "better done than perfect."
-We iterate, learn, and refine our solutions based on feedback and real-world usage.
+I embrace an iterative approach to development by recognizing that perfection can be the enemy of progress.
+I prioritize speed and agility, valuing the ability to adapt and iterate rapidly over excessive planning and premature optimization.
+I understand that delivering value to our customers requires setting achievable milestones, fostering a culture of experimentation, and embracing the philosophy of "better done than perfect."
+I iterate, learn, and refine our solutions based on feedback and real-world usage.

 ## Principle 5: Engineering must serve the product and customer